dvollrath/StudyGuide/facts/income.md

 Regardless, at this point we're going to go out on a limb and assert that these figures, despite being based on an assumed return to capital of 0.05, tell us something about the cost shares over time.

-Stable cost share of labor
-{: .label .label-green }
+{: .fact }
-**The share of costs (W+RK) accounted for by compensation of labor (W) is stable over long periods of time in developed countries.**
+The share of costs (W+RK) accounted for by compensation of labor (W) is stable over long periods of time in developed countries.

 This will come in very handy when trying to decide how to model production of GDP using labor and capital.